Redpanda in Kubernetes

 Next steps

-Whether you’re deploying locally or in the cloud, choose one of the following guides to get you started:
+Whether you’re deploying locally or in the cloud, choose one of the following guides to get started: